darkjinung/projet-industriel-ecp17/State of the Art/Deep learning & Machine learning/MachineAndDeepLearning.md

 ![alt text](./images/AIMachineDeepGraphic.png)

-The field of Deep learning is included in the field of Machine learning, which is it self included in the field of Artificial Intelligence.
+The field of Deep learning is included in the field of Machine learning, which is itself included in the field of Artificial Intelligence.

-## First Machine that learned
+## The first machine that learned

 The first machine invented that learned was made in 1957 and was called the Perceptron.
 A very simple simulated neuron with adaptive "synaptic neurons" which adapted with trianing.